fbpx

 • Priority Group 2 – Veterans with service-connected disabilities rated at 30% or 40%

-• Priority Group 5 – Veterans without a service-connected disability and those with a 0% rated service-connected disability, whose income is below the VA’s national annual income threshold, or Veterans receiving VA Pension or are eligible for Medicaid
+• Priority Group 5 – Veterans without a service-connected disability and those with a 0% rated service-connected disability, whose income is below the VA’s national annual income threshold, or veterans receiving VA Pension or veterans eligible for Medicaid

 • Priority Group 8 – Veterans with income above the VA’s national annual income threshold or geographical adjusted income limits by 10% or less (called the national annual income relaxation threshold)

-If you don’t fit into one of the following groups, and your income is more than 10% above the national annual income threshold and geographical adjusted income limit, you are not eligible for VA Health Care.
+If you don’t fit the criteria for one of the priority groups, and your income is more than 10% above the national annual income threshold and geographical adjusted income limit, you are not eligible for VA Health Care.

 VA National Annual Income Thresholds